 5.1 Methodology in Information Disclosure, Consultation and Participation i.
-Identification of the stakeholders is important to understand how the Subproject activities will engage with different institutions/groups/individuals.
+Identification of the stakeholders is important to understand how the Subproject activities will relate different institutions/groups/individuals.
 Stakeholders are the groups that might be affected by the Subproject or might influence Subproject outcomes.
-The stakeholders were considered into three groups (Figure 5-1).
+The identified stakeholders are considered into three groups (Figure 5-1).